javierhonduco/blog/_posts/2017-10-1-the-case-of-the-2-million-close-calls.md

 ### First debugging attempts
 Being a bit clueless about this, I tried running `strace` with the `-fc` flags (so children processes would be also tracked and it would display a very nice summary of the syscalls instead of per syscall information) on it.
 The result was a bit surprising, as there were almost *2 million* calls to `close` which were accounting for around 80% of the total runtime.
 What is more, more than 90% of them had failed.
 Interesting!

-I run `strace` on the process again, but this time without the `-c` option, as I didn't want a summary, but each individual system call.
+I ran `strace` on the process again, but this time without the `-c` option, as I didn't want a summary, but each individual system call.

 A funny pattern starting appearing by the mid of the output: most of the failed `close` calls were one after another and they were attempting to close incremental file descriptors :o